GaloisInc/grift/README.md

 $ sudo make install
 ```

+The Makefile in `deps/softfloat-hs` should install the softfloat library and
+header files to the appropriate locations on both OSX and Linux.

 ## 4. Build GRIFT
 Finally, build GRIFT and all associated executables using cabal v2-build:
 ```shell